How to Get Your Insurance License in Washington DC

 The District of Columbia requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Washington DC Department of Insurance at 202-727-8000 or email the License Department.

-After you turn in your application the folks at the license department will send you an email with details on how the fingerprinting process will begin.
+After you turn in your application the folks at the licensing department will send you an email with details on how the fingerprinting process will begin.
 You will schedule an appointment with the DC Police to have your fingerprints taken.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check will also be reviewed.